HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/securing_ldap_docker.md

         ``` {#codeblock_tc5_l24_k5b}

+        services:
+            community:
               env_file:
                 - custom.env
                 - tlsldap.env
+              environment:

         ```

-5. Add a path to the LDAP trust store.
+5. Add a path to the LDAP trust store under the `community:` section in the docker-compose.yml file.

-    -   If you do not have a volumes section in the docker-compose.yml file, create one under the networks section and add the following line to the section.
+    -   If you do not have a volumes section, create one under the `networks` section and add the following line.
-    -   If you already have a volumes section, add the following line to the section.
+    -   If you already have a `volumes` section, add the following line to the section.
     ``` {#codeblock_gt3_x24_k5b}
     - ./ldaptruststore.p12:/local/notesdata/ldaptruststore.p12
     ```